 Based on my experience, bootstrapping is a viable option for startups that meet the following criteria:

 - You’re ready to make a commitment.
 Bootstrappers must be in it for the long haul.
-This type of funding is not a fit if you’re looking to sell your company and make a quick exit.
+This type of business funding is not a fit if you’re looking to sell your company and make a quick exit.

 - You’re OK with taking it slow.
-Bootstrapping is naturally a slower growth path, as you must first earn revenue in order to reinvest.
+Bootstrapping your startup is naturally a slower growth path, as you must first earn revenue in order to reinvest.
 When everything rides on you, you need to learn how to manage stress and be comfortable with incremental growth.

 - You know how to sell (or are willing to learn).
 In my experience, bootstrapping is easiest when you know how to sell.
 Selling is crucial because it’s the only thing that will fund your company outside of your own cash reserves.